monarch-initiative/phenomics/docs/pages/veterinary.md

   - Goals: Educate about the community about ontologies
 - **Session 2: Veterinary EHR/OMOP**
   - Goals:
+    - Evaluate how veterinary EHR data can be made interoperable with clinical EHRs using OMOP and FHIR
     - Develop a plan to write a white paper/position paper about how to reuse Veterinary EHR and OMOP data
     - Coordinate a U01 submission amongst participating CTSA organizations
 - **Session 3: Cancer Biobank**